If you find yourself driving down a motorway in Vienna or similar road, you’ll likely spot signs that mention a

 Things to note:

 - Again, this Rettungsgasse is required any time a jam forms or traffic is approaching a standstill.
-So you take action even when an emergency vehicle is not near or not needed
+So you take action even when an emergency vehicle is not near or not currently needed

 - Don’t angle your car across the road – straighten up, but keep to the left or right as required

-- In creating this emergency corridor, you are allowed to use the hard shoulder
+- In creating this emergency corridor, you’re allowed to use the hard shoulder

 Needless to say, the authorities frown on anyone using the Rettungsgasse who shouldn’t do so, and this behaviour incurs a hefty fine.

 Failing to create a Rettungsgasse also incurs a fine, which can reach four figures if the emergency services or other vehicles entitled to use the emergency corridor are obstructed.
 (Not to mention the human cost of any delays caused by such a failure.)

 For more detailed information on how to behave when forming a Rettungsgasse, check the official requirements here and here provided in English by the Austrian government and ASFINAG (the motorways agency).